Authentication

 • PDF

-Traceable's API security testing (AST) provides you with an option to add an authentication mechanism to AST scans.
+Traceable's API security testing (AST) allows you to add an authentication mechanism to AST scans.
 This is helpful in cases where authentication is short-lived or has expired.
 In such cases, the AST scans are not completed.
 For example, if you are running a scan on live traffic after a long duration of time, there is a possibility that the authentication would have expired or DAST scans where requests are made using OpenAPI spec.
-In such a case, the scan would not complete.
-It may also be possible that if you are running a scan on old data or suppressed data, the authentication tokens are also suppressed.
-In such cases, AST would need a fresh authentication token to complete the scan.
+In such a case, the scan would not be complete.
+It may also be possible that if you run a scan on old or suppressed data, the authentication tokens are also suppressed.
+AST would need a fresh authentication token to complete the scan in such cases.

 Traceable supports multiple authentication mechanisms, such as: